Patoche890/The-Reverse-Shell-Project/README.md

 <b>1) Installation</b>

 -first, you'll need python 3.12 to get started <br>
--After having been install it run this : pip install -r requirements.txt -after, change the ip and the port in Client.py
+-After having been install it run this : pip install -r requirements.txt <br>
+-after, change the ip and the port in Client.py <br>
--Then encode it and paste the encoded string into decode.exec-py -Obfusc the decode-exec code (html-link)
+-Then encode it and paste the encoded string into decode.exec-py <br>
+-Obfusc the decode-exec code (html-link) <br>
--build the code with Build-Decode-Exec.bat
+-build the code with Build-Decode-Exec.bat <br>
--Then if you want to use the exe you need to clone the repo where it is else it will not work.
+-Then if you want to use the exe you need to clone the repo where it is <br>
+else it will not work. <br>

 -Good Luck !